Find a Pest Control Professional

 This species of ant also has a telltale mound nest structure.
 If you see an ant nest that looks like it could be fire ants, be sure to carefully avoid it.
 If you do encounter a nest and are stung by fire ants, seek medical attention promptly.

 Controlling red imported fire ants can be very difficult and may only last for a short time as the ants tend to reinvade the next season.
-If you suspect you have a fire ant infestation or if you think you have a nest on your property, contact a licensed pest professional right away.
+If you suspect you have a fire ant infestation or if you think you have a nest on your property, contact a licensed pest control professional right away.
 Do not attempt to move the nest on your own.
 The sooner the infestation is treated, the less risk there is of someone disturbing the nest and being stung.